freshbitsweb/laratables/README.md

 The demo of the package can be found at - https://laratables.freshbits.in

-Check the Customization section below to see how you can customize query/data/logic, etc.

 ## Installation
 Install the package by running this command in your terminal/cmd:
 ```bash